amadeus4dev/developer-guides/docs/resources/covid-19.md

         }
 ```

+Safety scores range on a scale of 1-100, with 1 being the safest and 100 being the least safe.
+In this example of Seoul, South Korea, a “politicalFreedom” score of 28 indicahtes that the potential for infringement of political rights or political unrest is less likely happened at this location.

-### Get Covid-19 related statistics
+### Get COVID-19 related statistics

-from the response of Travel Restriction API: the result provides Covid-19 statistics such as total cases, active cases, and the current rate of infection per 100,000
+From the response of Travel Restrictions API: the result provides COVID-19 statistics such as total cases, active cases, and the current rate of infection per 100,000

 ```json
         "diseaseCases": {